 Burglary and Fire

-After landing in Maun we made our way through the airport to where our guides were waiting.
+After landing in Maun we made our way through the airport to our waiting guides.
 Their long faces alerted us that something was wrong.
-We listened carefully as they told us that vandals had burglarized the safari truck and our personal belongings.
+We listened carefully as they told us that vandals burglarized the safari truck and stole our personal belongings.

-In the middle of the night burglars threw a metal garbage can through a truck window, cut locks off storage lockers, and made away with our stuff!
-While the burglary occurred, our guides were fast asleep in nearby lodges.
+In the middle of the night, thieves tossed a heavy metal garbage can through a truck window, cut locks off storage lockers, and stole our stuff!
+During the burglary, our guides were fast asleep in nearby lodges.
 The burglars stole laptop and tablet computers, cell phones, camera equipment, cash, clothes, food, drinks, and anything left in the truck.

-My possessions were in a bottom locker without a padlock.
-The lock I brought from the US was too big to fit the lockers, so I stored my belongings without locking them up.
-Shocked and bummed by the burglary, we left the airport and drove back to the lodge to prepare handwritten inventories of everything stored in the safari truck – #@!*…
+My possessions were in a low locker without a padlock.
+The padlock I brought from the US didn’t fit the lockers, so I stored my belongings without locking them.
+Shocked and bummed by news of the burglary, we left the airport and drove to the lodge to prepare handwritten inventories of everything stored in the truck – #@!*…

-The guides contacted the Maun Police soon after discovering the burglary.
-The police advised them not to enter the truck, touch, or tamper with potential evidence until police officers arrived to investigate and take fingerprints.
+The guides alerted the Maun Police immediately after discovering the burglary.
+The police advised them not to enter the truck, touch, or tamper with potential evidence until they arrived to investigate and take fingerprints.
 Six hours later, the police still had not appeared!

-Disregarding their orders, we got into the truck, checked our lockers, and drove to the Maun Police Station.
-Many safari members lost everything including clothing and gear.
-Surprisingly the burglars did not bother unlocked compartments and my duffel bag and its contents were intact and unharmed.
+After waiting for hours we disregarded police orders, got into the truck, checked our lockers, and drove to the Maun Police Station.
+Many safari members lost everything including gear, electronics, jewelry, and clothing.
+Surprisingly, the burglars did not bother with the unlocked compartments, and my duffel bag and its contents were intact and unharmed!

-When we got to the police station the guides accompanied those with loses inside to file reports.
+When we arrived at the police station, the guides accompanied those with loses inside to file reports.
 After about an hour they came out with a policeman who dusted the lockers for fingerprints.
-The Maun Police’s casual attitude, incompetence, and lack of concern over the burglary was disturbing.
+The Maun Police’s casual attitude and lack of concern over the burglary was disturbing.
 My conclusion – Botswana is not a good place to have an emergency!

-We thought the theft was an “inside job” with employees at the campground / lodge tipping off the burglars of our absence.
-It would have been difficult for outsiders to invade the guarded, fenced grounds with a security guard posted at the entrance.
+The theft looked like an “inside job” with employees at the campground / lodge tipping off burglars of our absence.
+It would have been difficult for outsiders to invade the fenced park with security guards posted at the entrance and throughout the grounds.

 Those who sustained losses spoke with safari company representatives in Cape Town.
-Some losses included hard-to-replace items like precious photo memory cards, jewelry, and gear.
-Surprisingly they were not going to receive compensation from the company’s insurance.
-Even more surprising, the truck was not equipped with an alarm!
+Some losses included hard-to-replace items like photo memory cards, jewelry, and favorite gear.
+Surprisingly, they would not receive compensation from the company’s insurance.
+Even more surprising, the safari truck had no burglar alarm!

-A few hours later the police returned to us bringing some stolen and then discarded items they found in the bush near the perimeter of the lodge.
-Of course electronics and cash were never recovered.
-It was a sour note after such a relaxing experience in the Okavango Delta.
+Hours later, the police returned, bringing stolen, then discarded items found in the bush near the lodge.
+Of course, electronics and cash were never recovered.
+It was a depressing, sour note after our beautiful relaxing experience in the Okavango Delta.

-The guides managed to get the broken window repaired and we continued to Botswana’s Nata Bird Sanctuary and Makgadikgadi Salt Pans, stopping along the way so people could replace essential items like toiletries and clothing.
+The guides got the broken window repaired, and we continued to Botswana’s Nata Bird Sanctuary and Makgadikgadi Salt Pans stopping along the way, so people could replace essential items like toiletries and clothing.
 We would soon discover that our Botswana woes had not ended with the Maun burglary!

-As the flames grew higher the lodge owner feared the fire might spread to other buildings – all with thatched roofs.
+As the flames grew higher the lodge owner feared the fire might spread to other buildings – all with thatched grass roofs.
 Fortunately it did not.
-The fire department arrived the next day, after the building had burned completely to the ground!
+The fire department arrived the next day – after the building had burned completely to the ground!

-The cause of the fire was not determined but it seemed suspicious.
-One possibility was a thunderstorm with lightning that occurred earlier in the night.
-I heard someone in the crowd say the kitchen was known to have electrical problems….
+The cause of the fire wasn’t determined, but seemed suspicious.
+One possibility was a loud thunderstorm with lightning that occurred earlier in the night.
+I heard someone say the kitchen was known to have electrical problems….

 Chobe National Park

 Shaken but unscathed, the next morning we pulled together and made our way to the town of Kasane and Chobe National Park for a much-needed day relaxing on the Chobe River.
-The day began very hot but as evening approached it grew cool and moist on the river.
-Chobe riverbanks are abundant with game, and the region is known for its enormous buffalo and elephant herds.
+The day began very hot but as evening approached, it grew cool and moist on the river.
+The banks of the Chobe River have abundant game, and the region is known for large buffalo and elephant herds.

 Chobe National Park is the second largest park in Botswana covering over 4,000 square miles.
-The Park forms part of a medley of lakes, islands, and floodplains created from the Kwando, Linyanti, and Chobe Rivers
+The park forms part of a “medley” of floodplains, lakes, and islands created from the Kwando, Linyanti, and Chobe Rivers.

-During dry season Chobe elephants migrate and travel hundreds of miles from the Chobe and Linyanti Rivers in the north to the saltpans in the southeast.
+During dry season, Chobe elephants migrate and travel hundreds of miles from the Chobe and Linyanti Rivers in the north to Botswana’s saltpans in the southeast.
 Kalahari elephants are known to have frail ivory and short tusks, possibly due to the lack of calcium in the desert soil.

-“During 1932 over 9,000 square miles in the Chobe region were declared a non-hunting zone.
+“During 1932, over 9,000 square miles in the Chobe region were declared a non-hunting zone.
 Throughout the years the boundaries of the Park have been modified and settlers in the region relocated.
-Finally, in 1975 Chobe National Park was completely rid of human occupation.
+Finally, in 1975 Chobe National Park became completely rid of human occupation.
 In 1980 and 1986 the boundaries were once again altered, growing the Park to its current size.”

-Like a migrating animal herd, the next morning we left Chobe headed for Zimbabwe, carrying many memories of Botswana with us!!
+A bit like a small migrating herd of animals, the next morning we left Chobe and headed for Zimbabwe, carrying our mixed memories of Botswana with us!!